rapidsai/cudf/docs/cudf/source/developer_guide/ARCHITECTURE.md

 Almost all indexes are subclasses of `GenericIndex`, a single-columned index with the class hierarchy:
 `Frame`->`SingleColumnFrame`->`GenericIndex`<-`BaseIndex`.
-Integer, float, or string indexes are all examples single Column indexes.
+Integer, float, or string indexes are all composed of a single column of data.
 Most `GenericIndex` methods are inherited from `Frame`, saving us the trouble of rewriting them.

 We now consider the three main exceptions to this model: